First Holy Communion

 Alongside their lessons in school, the children attend Mass with their families each week and pray at home as a family.
 The children are encouraged to read Bible stories together and discuss their Religious Education lessons.
 The children are given various tasks to complete at home linked to their First Holy Communion.

-In addition to this, the children and their families are asked to attend workshops led by the catechists of the parish.
+In addition to this, the children and their families are asked to attend workshops led by teachers.
 These workshops have enabled the parents to explore and deepen their own faith so that they are able to support their children at home.

 Prayers linked to First Holy Communion